 Ability to sunset reviews amend reviews, and create new reviews;

-Community stakeholder groups should appoint their own representatives to review teams
+Community stakeholder groups should appoint their own representatives to review teams;

 Give review teams access to ICANN internal documents;

 Require the ICANN Board to consider approval and begin implementation of review team recommendations, including from previous reviews.
 The CCWG-Accountability concluded that some review team recommendations could be rejected or modified by ICANN, for reasons such as feasibility, time, or cost.
 If the community disagreed with the Board’s decision on implementation, it could invoke a Reconsideration or IRP process to challenge that decision, with a binding result in the case of an IRP.
-In addition, CCWG-Accountability independent legal counsel advised that ICANN Bylaws uld not require the Board to implement review team recommendations.
+In addition, CCWG-Accountability independent legal counsel advised that ICANN Bylaws could not require the Board to implement review team recommendations that would conflict with other bylaws obligations.

 In Bylaws Article IV, add a new section for Periodic Review of ICANN Execution of Key Commitments, with an overarching chapeau for the way these reviews are conducted and then one subsection for each of the four current Affirmation Reviews.

 Bylaw that provides a chapeau for all periodic reviews